quicwg/base-drafts/draft-ietf-quic-transport.md

 its own address (see {{token-integrity}}) and the client is able to return that token, it proves to the server that it received the token.

 A server can also use a Retry packet to defer the state and processing costs of connection establishment.
-By giving the client a different connection ID to use, a server can cause the connection to be routed to a server instance with more resources available for new connections.
+Requiring the server to provide a different connection ID, along with the original_connection_id transport parameter defined in {{transport-parameter-definitions}}, forces the server to demonstrate that it, or an entity it cooperates with, received the original Initial packet from the client.
+Providing a different connection ID also grants a server some control over how subsequent packets are routed.
+This can be used to direct connections to a server instance with more resources available.

 A flow showing the use of a Retry packet is shown in {{fig-retry}}.